www-aplas/www-aplas.github.io/travel.md

 - Business Visa (F Visa): An official invitation letter is required to apply for a business visa.

-Invitation letters will only be sent to registered users.
+Invitation letters will only be sent to registered participants.
+Please fill [this application form](https://goo.gl/forms/v4WOsPNZ6J9aH8K33) to provide the required information.

 ### Useful links: